 This gives you real-time visibility of your inventory, allowing you to track when inventory is taken away and when it is restocked.
 Your business can also offer order tracking services for your customers when you know where the inventory currently is.

-Just like with real-time tracking, regular inventory audits is an inventory management strategy to verify your inventory levels.
+Just like with real-time tracking, regular inventory audits are an inventory management strategy to verify your inventory levels.
 Regular audits help identify discrepancies, detect errors, and prevent inventory shrinkage due to theft or damage.

 Maintaining large inventory, especially in multiple locations, is a logistical nightmare.
 Buying and selling in bulk does that to your business.
 So if you want to reduce the burden on your business, you could sign up for a consignment inventory with a vendor instead.